 The character could range from badass to wacky, to gruesome, and often all at the same time.
 For example, Demitri is a vampire and sucks blood, but he doesn’t just suck blood.
 His ‘Midnight Bliss’ turns opponents (regardless of gender) into a hot lady, who he then proceeds to squeeze the blood out of.
-He also bows and blows a kiss to like a true gentleman
+He even starts with a bow and ends with a kiss, as a true gentleman would.

 The Grandfather of The Bombastic Anime Fighters

 Darkstalkers was a forerunner for games like Guilty Gear, Skillgirls, and Melty Blood.
 Anime-inspired character design with more unorthodox character design, over-the-top attacks, and fluid 2D animation.
-Even Capcom themselves would employ this style of animation for Street Fighter Alpha and their Marvel fighting games.
+Even Capcom would employ this animation style for Street Fighter Alpha and their Marvel fighting games.

 The series showed that fighting games could be more than martial arts and dragon uppercuts.
-They could bring in fighters from all shapes and nothing was too weird and audacious.
+They could bring in fighters from all shapes and nothing was too weird or audacious.

-And it wasn’t just the art either.
+It wasn’t just the art either.
 Another important part of Darkstalkers was its speed and fluidity.
 It helped popularize several mechanics like Super Moves, Air blocking, and expanding basic combos so players could string them together for longer attack turns.
-Ideas that would evolve into the Roman Cancels and Air Dashing that we see in Arc system Work fighters today.
+These are ideas that would evolve into the Roman Cancels and Air Dashing that we see in Arc System Works fighters today.

 I’d go as far as to say that Darkstalkers just brought more flair and personality to fighting games in general.